Brianstorm

 "Brianstorm" (often mistaken as "Brainstorm") is a song by the English rock band Arctic Monkeys.
-It is the opening track on their second album, Favourite Worst Nightmare.

-The song was released as the first single from the album on 2 April 2007, debuting at number 21 in the UK Singles Chart via downloads alone.
-The single was released in physical formats on 16 April, the week before the release of the album, and charted at number two on the UK Singles Chart behind Beyoncé and Shakira's "Beautiful Liar".
-In Scotland, the song became the band's fourth consecutive number-one single on the Scottish Singles Chart.
-"Brianstorm" is one of the band's most successful singles worldwide, reaching number four in Denmark, number seven in Ireland, and number 10 in Spain.
+It was released on 2 April 2007 as the lead single from their second studio album, Favourite Worst Nightmare (2007).
+The song was initially released as a digital download, before being released to physical formats on 16 April 2007.

 The song was noticeably louder and heavier than previous efforts, marking the band's evolved sound.
 The song prominently features 'thundering drums' and surf-rock tremolo guitars.
 The song is also well known for its intricate and rapid drum track, which was voted the tenth best drum track of the millennium on MusicRadar.

-"Brianstorm" came in at number 62 on MTV Asia's list of Top 100 Hits of 2007.
-It was also used on The Colbert Report, The Daily Show and Late Night with Conan O'Brien during the final weeks of the 07–08 Writers Guild strike, in which it is played during a showdown between the three.
+"Brianstorm" was a commercial success, debuting at number 21 in the UK Singles Chart via downloads alone.
+Following its physical release, it peaked at number two, behind Beyoncé and Shakira's "Beautiful Liar".
+In Scotland, the song became the band's fourth consecutive number-one single on the Scottish Singles Chart.
+"Brianstorm" is one of the band's most successful singles worldwide, reaching number four in Denmark, number seven in Ireland, and number 10 in Spain.
+It came in at number 62 on MTV Asia's list of Top 100 Hits of 2007.